Continuous-Collision-Detection/CCD-Wrapper/README.md

 To run the benchmark run `CCDWrapper_benchmark`.

+For complete list of benchmark options run `CCDWrapper_benchmark --help`.

-Note that: Currently, we only provide a small number of CCD queries in `external/Sample-Queries`.
+By default the benchmark runs on a small subset of CCD queries automatically downloaded to `external/Sample-Queries`.
-We will provide more information on accessing the full dataset soon.
+The full dataset can be found [here](https://archive.nyu.edu/handle/2451/61518).
+Use `CCDWrapper_benchmark --data </path/to/data>` to tell the benchmark where to find the root directory of the dataset.
+Currently, the dataset directories are hardcoded (e.g., `chain`, `cow-heads`, `golf-ball`, and `mat-twist` for the simulation dataset).

 ## More Methods?